BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 Once a result set has been returned that is empty or smaller than the `numRecords` requested, the `requestId` will become invalid, since this event signals that there are no more pages of data associated with the original filter set.

+If the `webRequestId` parameter is present, it will take precedence over the `requestId` parameter.
+The value must be a valid integer id generated as part of a web-form data request procedure.
+Full details on its usage are below.

 ##### BMDE Version Filter Attribute ####

 The filter attribute `bmdeVersion` is used to specify a set of fields to be returned to the client.
 It's value can be a recognized BMDE version as returned